TheJumpCloud/JumpCloud-Serverless/GCP/DirectoryInsights/README.md

 ~/DirectoryInsights$ gcloud build submit
 ```
 _Note: `gcloud build submit` default config is "cloudbuild.yaml" which is why we do not need to specify `--config=config.yaml` tag
+_Note: `.gcloudignore` file excludes unwanted files/folders from getting push in the deploy process